 Is Trade360 safe?

-Trade360 is considered average-risk, with an overall Trust Score of 75 out of 99.
+Trade360 is considered Average Risk, with an overall Trust Score of 76 out of 99.
 Trade360 is not publicly traded and does not operate a bank.
-Trade360 is authorized by one tier-1 regulator (high trust), one tier-2 regulator (average trust), and zero tier-3 regulators (low trust).
-Trade360 is authorised by the following tier-1 regulators: Australian Securities & Investment Commission (ASIC).
+Trade360 is authorized by two Tier-1 regulators (Highly Trusted), zero Tier-2 regulators (Trusted), zero Tier-3 regulators (Average Risk), and zero Tier-4 regulators (High Risk).
+Trade360 is authorised by the following Tier-1 regulators: Australian Securities & Investment Commission (ASIC) and regulated in the European Union via the MiFID passporting system.
 Learn more about Trust Score.

 |Publicly Traded (Listed)||No|